 The Secretary of the Department of the Prime Minister and Cabinet has released a message to public servants on the importance of high quality evidence-based impact analysis.

-Regulations are essential for the proper functioning of society and the economy.
-They include any laws or other government-endorsed ‘rules’ where there is an expectation of compliance.
+Regulation is essential for the proper functioning of society and the economy.
+Regulation includes any laws or other government-endorsed ‘rules’ where there is an expectation of compliance.
 In Australia, regulation is made at the federal level as well as by the states and territories, in the form of legislation and subordinate legislation and at a local government level as regulations and by-laws.

-- Regulatory Impact Analysis requirements: Every policy proposal designed to introduce or abolish regulation must now be accompanied by a Regulation Impact Statement (RIS).
-The 2014 Australian Government Guide to Regulation provides high-level principles for policy-makers and outlines the requirements and process for developing a RIS.
+- The Australian Government Guide to Regulatory Impact Analysis provides high-level principles for policy-makers and outlines the requirements and process for developing a Regulation Impact Statement (RIS).

 - The Council of Australian Governments’ (COAG) Best Practice Regulation: A Guide for Ministerial Councils and National Standard Setting Bodies outlines the principles for best practice regulation agreed by COAG, and provides guidance to ministerial councils and national standard-setting bodies on undertaking regulatory impact analysis and preparing a COAG Regulation Impact Statement (COAG RIS).

 A common misconception is that a RIS is only required for legislation.
 A RIS is required for all measures that seek to impose mandatory obligations on business and the community, including codes and advisory instruments for which there is a reasonable expectation of widespread compliance.
 The level of analysis required in a RIS depends on the significance of the proposed change.